dagnazty/ESP32-Honeypot/ESP32-C5-Honeypot/README.md

 ### Webhook Options:

-**Raspberry Pi Relay**:
+**Using webhook.site**:
-   - Set up a Python Flask server on a Raspberry Pi that accepts HTTP requests from the ESP32
+   - Create a free endpoint at [webhook.site](https://webhook.site)
-   - The relay server forwards the alerts to Discord or other platforms using HTTPS
+   - Copy the unique URL provided
-   - This avoids SSL/TLS limitations on the ESP32
+   - Paste this URL in the honeypot configuration
-   - Example webhook URL format: `http://your-raspberry-pi-ip:8080/webhook`
+   - View incoming alerts in real-time on the webhook.site dashboard

-Note: Due to ESP32 SSL/TLS limitations, services that enforce HTTPS (like Discord) require using the Raspberry Pi relay method.
+Note: Due to ESP32 SSL/TLS limitations, services that enforce HTTPS (like Discord) require using webhook.site. webhook.site supports HTTP without redirects, making it compatible with ESP32's HTTP client limitations.

 ---